-No exploration works were conducted during the 2019 Reporting Period.
+No exploration works were conducted during the 2022 Reporting Period.
 The shale quarry resources have been previously explored and are well defined.

 There may be a requirement for ongoing exploration to identify the extent and depth of the Ashfield Shale resource and the location of the Minchinbury Sandstone above and Hawkesbury Sandstone below the shale.
 As previously conducted, future exploration activities will include a combination of drilling and test pitting both within the existing extraction area and in advance of pre-stripping for new extraction benches.
-However, there are no proposed exploration activities proposed to be undertaken during the 2020 Reporting Period.
+However, at the time of writing, there are no proposed exploration activities proposed to be undertaken during the 2023 Reporting Period.

-No construction activities were conducted during the 2019 Reporting Period.
+No construction activities were conducted during the 2022 Reporting Period.
 There are no infrastructure facilities associated with the shale quarry and none are proposed to be constructed in the foreseeable future.

-4 Shale Extraction and Rehabilitation
+4. Shale Extraction and Rehabilitation